 The Episcopal Diocese of Upper South Carolina has a 40-year relationship with the people of Cange, Haiti, and the surrounding area Haiti's Central Plateau.
+Click here to download the book Partnership Haiti: 40 Years of Mission and Ministry in Cange.

 In 1979 Father Fritz Lafontant met and formed a partnership with the Rt.
 Rev. William A. Beckham, sixth bishop of Upper South Carolina.
 That same year a church, L'Église Bon Sauveur, was erected at Cange on a dry and grassy hilltop.